Geohaz API Overview

 Overview

-• geocode: A geocode job enriches a location exposure with geolocation data that precisely identifies the global coordinates of a site.
+• geocode: A geocode operation enriches exposures with geolocation data that precisely identifies the global coordinates of a site.

-• hazard: A hazardjob retrieves data about local conditions and potential hazards for the locations associated with the specified account or portfolio exposure.
+• hazard: A hazard operation retrieves data about local conditions and potential hazards for an exposure.

 Operations